isaacko2006/fall2025-CSF-iko2/csf_assign03/README.txt

 Result: 9,276,093 cycles (16-way)

 Reason for commands:
-For associativity testing, we used a fixed 16KB cache to eliminate capacity as a variable.
+For associativity testing, we used a fixed 16KB cache and fixed write policy to eliminate capacity and write policy as a variable.
 We tested 1-way through 16-way associativity, which allowed us to observe any existing patterns.

 Findings:
 The higher the associativity, the better the results but resulted in worse and worse